micahc123/FreeMusic/README.md

 # FreeMusic
-A way to download music for free without getting expensive subscription plans from music providers
+A way to download music🎶 for free without getting expensive subscription plans from music providers!

+Steps: